ruslanmv/ruslanmv.github.io/_posts/2023-09-04-How-to-Generate-a-Code-with-WatsonX-with-Django.md

 prinf("Hello John!)
 ```

-and select `python`
+and select `python` and click `Submit`

-and click `Submit``
+You will get the fixed code that you sent to watsonx.ai

 <img src="../assets/images/posts/2023-09-04-How-to-Generate-a-Code-with-WatsonX-with-Django/20230906110547.png" style="zoom:50%;" />

-but also you ask to generate code by suggest you can type:
+If you want now, generate a code, select suggest, and there you can type:

 `Write a Python function, which generates sequence of prime numbers.
 The function 'primes' will take the argument 'n', an int.
 It will return a list which contains all primes less than 'n'.`